-There are various options to get into the sport of scuba diving; you could do a ‘try dive’ with an instructor or jump straight into a course.
-Most people tend to do a four or five day Ocean Diver (BSAC) or open water (PADI) course.
-These courses are both excellent, and on qualification you will be able to dive with a diving partner of similar or higher standard, anywhere in the world.
+There are various options to get into the sport of scuba diving; you could do a ‘try dive’ session with an instructor or jump straight into a course.
+Most people tend to opt for Ocean Diver or open water course or equivalent over 4 or 5 days.
+On qualification you will be able to dive with a diving partner of similar or higher standard, anywhere in the world.

 Different diver training agencies

 Training agencies vary from country to country, although many agencies such as the the BSAC (British Sub-Aqua Club) and PADI (Professional Association of Diving Instructors) are generally recognised the world over.
 Courses can be done at home or overseas and you can easily become a certified diver during a one-week trip overseas.